csi-greifflab/developability_profiling/README.md

 <img src="./figures/main_figures/Figure_1_graphical_abstract_developability.png">

-## Main
+## Availability

 Code and datasets are currently being uploaded and will be available soon.
 For reference, please cite our paper titled "Cartography of the Developability Landscapes of Native and Human-Engineered Antibodies" which is currently available as a preprint: https://www.biorxiv.org/content/10.1101/2023.10.26.563958v1.

-## Developability

-## Redundancy

-## Predictability

-## Sensitivity
+The material included in this study is made avalialable under a CC-BY-NC-ND 4.0 International license.